 The answer is yes, grits are naturally gluten-free.
 But keep reading and I promise by the end of this article, you’ll know everything that you need to know about grits and whether they’re safe on a gluten-free diet.

-Keep reading to learn more about grits & gluten including gluten-free brand recommendations or use the table of contents to jump to a specific section.
+Keep reading to answer the question: do grits have gluten? plus gluten free grits brand recommendations or use the table of contents to jump to a specific section.

 Are you new here?
 I also have the following posts to help you live gluten-free without the stress!